DataDog/documentation/content/tracing/setup/java.md

 ## Sampling / Distributed Tracing

-Enable Priority Sampling to ensure that distributed traces are complete.
-Priority Sampling achieves this by automatically assigning and propagating a priority value along all traces, depending on their service and volume.
+Enable priority sampling to ensure that distributed traces are complete.
+Priority sampling achieves this by automatically assigning and propagating a priority value along all traces, depending on their service and volume.
 Priorities can also be set manually to either drop non-interesting traces or to keep important ones.

 Priority sampling is disabled by default.
 To enable it, configure the `priority.sampling` flag to `true` ([see how to configure the client above](#configuration)).